jschirrmacher/netvis/README.md

   added to the network visualization.
 - `newLink` - a new link between two nodes was created.
 The handler gets the data structure `{source, target}` of the link as a parameter.
+- `showDetails` - the button to show details on a node has been clicked.
+  The handler function gets a parameter with the detail data of the node and should return a promise which resolves, when the details dialog is closed by the user and should be hidden.

 Normally, an application should store the new data in a database or a file system, when newNode or newLink events arrive.